vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 - ~16% improvement to disk IO performance.
 - A ~20% improvement to net backup performance.

-One observation here is that with the original configuration, we were getting ~220 MiB/s of IO throughput.
-With the final configuration, we got ~260 MiB/s, which aligns with the EBS provisioned IO throughput of 250 MiB/s.
-In order to make further improvements to disk IO throughput in this environment, we'll need to experiment with different hardware configurations.
+One observation here is that with the original configuration, we were getting ~220 MiB/s of I/O throughput.
+With the final configuration, we got ~260 MiB/s, which is closer to the 250 MiB/s we had provisioned in the benchmark environment.
+In order to make further improvements to disk I/O throughput in this environment, we would need to experiment with different hardware configurations.